emmajanedrews/base-template/_posts/2018-04-04-is-our-local-market-headed-for-a-crash.md

 <center>&nbsp;</center>

 You may have heard rumors lately that Portland home values are crumbling.
 The National Association of Mortgage Brokers just came out with a list of the top 10 most overvalued markets in the country, and two Oregon markets made the list.
-These markets were Medford and Portland Southwest Washington.&nbsp;
+These markets were Medford and Portland/Southwest Washington.&nbsp;

 So, is our local market about to crash?&nbsp;